System Design Space

 Jepsen and consistency models

-Key context on how distributed systems break down in reality.
+Key context on how distributed systems violate stated guarantees under failure.

 Open chapter